 Take for example the Epiphone PR4E, a starter pack guitar.
-This is probably the most basic offering from Epiphone and yet when compared to others in its same category and price point, it stands head and shoulders above the competition.
+This is probably the most basic offering from Epiphone, yet when compared to others in its same category and price point, it stands head and shoulders above the competition.

-No, in fact, you’d be left wondering how they managed to pack in so many good things in such a small guitar that’s perfect for practicing or playing within the public.
+In fact, you’d be left wondering how they managed to pack in so many good things in such a small guitar that’s perfect for practicing or playing in the public.

 Now I’m particularly fond of everything Gibson-related.
 I have owned a Gibson and an Epiphone Les Paul.
 I’m also looking forward to buying a Steinberger Spirit GT Pro and a Kramer Assault

 I no longer play my Gibson ’68 model.